lenevdm/ibm_ds_project/README.md

 10. Rank the count of landing outcomes (such as Failure (drone ship) or Success (ground pad)) between the date 2010-06-04 and 2017-03-20, in descending order.

 ## Exploratory analysis using Pandas and Matplotlib
+Tasks:
+1. Visualize the relationship between Payload and Orbit type
+2. Visualize the relationship between Payload and Launch Site
+3. Visualize the relationship between success rate of each orbit type
+4. Visualize the relationship between FlightNumber and Orbit type
+5. Visualize the relationship between Payload and Orbit type
+6. Visualize the launch success yearly trend
+7. Create dummy variables to categorical columns
+8. Cast all numeric columns to `float64`

 ## Interactive visual analytics and dashboard